tgoossens/tinythinfilm/README.md

 - Simulate for focused light (under construction)

 # How to use

+The tinythinfilm toolbox is mainly intented to provide good estimated of the filter transmittance.

 # Publications
 Goossens, Thomas.
 "Tiny thin-film filters from a different angle: Correcting angular dependency for spectral imaging.", PhD Thesis (2020).